-- 1. the financial report of Homeloans Limited is in accordance with the Corporations Act 2001, including: - i giving a true and fair view of the financial position of Homeloans Limited and the consolidated entity at 30 June 2010 and of their performance for the year ended on that date; and - ii complying with Australian Accounting Standards (including the Australian Accounting Interpretations) and the Corporations Regulations 2001. - 2. the financial report also complies with International Financial Reporting Standards as issued by the International Accounting Standards Board.
+- the financial report of Homeloans Limited is in accordance with the Corporations Act 2001, including: - giving a true and fair view of the company's and consolidated entity's financial positions as at 30 June 2011 and of their performance for the year ended on that date; and - ii complying with Australian Accounting Standards and the Corporations Regulations 2001; and - b. the financial report also complies with International Financial Reporting Standards as disclosed in Note 2(b).

-Report on the Remuneration Report
+Report on the remuneration report

-We have audited the Remuneration Report included in pages 16 to 21 of the directors' report for the year ended 30 June 2010.
+We have audited the Remuneration Report included in the directors' report for the year ended 30 June 2011.
 The directors of the company are responsible for the preparation and presentation of the Remuneration Report in accordance with section 300A of the Corporations Act 2001.
 Our responsibility is to express an opinion on the Remuneration Report, based on our audit conducted in accordance with Australian Auditing Standards.